nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; `delete/[DoctorID/ Appointment ID]`

 >:information_source: Important notes about the input format
 >1.
-Make sure that the inputted doctor/appointment ID starts with a D/A and has at least 5 digits in the number following!
+Make sure that the inputted doctor/appointment ID starts with a D/A and have **exactly** 5 digits in the number following!
 >
 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **Example**: `D12345`, `A54321`
 >